bpesquet/bpesquet.github.io/content/teaching.md

 I strive to make my pedagogical resources available to everyone.

 Unless otherwise stated, they are free to use for non-commercial purposes, using a Creative Commons [BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 Most of them are open-sourced on [GitHub](https://github.com/bpesquet?tab=repositories).
-The [online presentations]({{< ref "slides" >}} "Slides") are built with [reveal.js](https://revealjs.com/).
+The [slides]({{< ref "slides" >}} "Slides") are built with [reveal.js](https://revealjs.com/).

 ## Maintained resources

-The following material is recent and/or currently being used in some of my courses.
+The following material is quite recent and/or currently being used in some of my courses.
 Maintained on a (somewhat) regular basis, it should be reasonably up-to-date.

 ### Artificial intelligence